devch105/devch105/README.md

 ---

-<p align="center">⭐ If you like my work, consider giving a star to my repositories!</p>
+<p align="center">⭐ If you like give me a star, consider giving a star to my repositories!</p>

 <p align="center">📫 devdhama23@gmail.com</p>